Healthy Marriage and Relationship Education For Adults

 - Reduction of Disincentives to Marriage - Programs to reduce the disincentives to marriage in means-tested aid programs, if offered in conjunction with any activity described in this subparagraph.

 Acs, G., & Nelson S. (2004) What do “I Dos do?
 Potential benefits of marriage and cohabiting couples with children.
 (The Urban Institute, Assessing the New Federalism Policy Brief B-59).

 Anderson, J. (2014).
 The impact of family structure on the health of children: Effects of divorce.
 Linacre Quarterly, 81(4).
 378-387.

 Sandstrom, H. & Huerta, S. (2013).
 The negative effects of instability on child development: A research synthesis.
-Low-Income Working Families Discussion Paper Visit disclaimer page .
+Low-Income Working Families Discussion Paper (PDF) Visit disclaimer page .
 The Urban Institute.